olewsaa/Yacht-computer/IoToB/Temperature/README.md

 the sensors are all different.
 NTC is a better option.
 NTCs are also used in the automotive sector which make them as better alternative.
 It require analog to digital converting, e.g. reading voltage which the ESP8266 dont't have.
 Using the ESP32 is a better option with several analoge inputs.
+As the ESP32 is very cost effective I highly reccomend the ESP32.

 ### NTC 10k sensors
 The NTC sensors come in many packages, some are sensors with M8 threads which fit into spare threaded sockets in the engine block and screw on lug terminals.
+A search will revield the large selection of NTC sensors.

 ### Calibration of the NTC sensors
 The resistance do not vary linearly with temperature.
 The curve need to be obtained by using table values or by subjecting the sensors to different temperatures and noting down the resistance.
+However, this is in theory.
+In practice I needed to install the system and use the ADC counts to calibrate, I used an IR thermometer to calibrate.
+While not highly accurate it good enough for this purpose.

 I used table values and arrived at a polynomial fitting, polynomials are simple and fast to evaluate.
-To get the error low I used a fourth degree polynomial, with the downside that I needed double presicison vaiables (64 bits float), the ESP32 don't support this in hardware.
+To get the error low I used a two degree polynomial, with the downside that I needed double presicison vaiables (64 bits float), the ESP32 don't support this in hardware.
 However, it's only done every 5 second (my current measurement frequency).
+In addition I divied the temperature intercal into two parts, the part from 20°C to 120°C for which I have measured calibration values, below 20°C I used a linear extrapolation to get some semi sensible values below the calibrated interval.

 As I run into stability issues with the 1-wire sensors I added a restart every N minutes, it might not be needed if it turns out to be stable with the NTC and ESP32.
 While not a power cycle restart it's a full reboot of the ESP32.
+Currently there is no restart implemented.

 ### Prototype
 The picture below show the prototype with 1W power converter installed.